i18next/react-i18next-gitbook/guides/quick-start.md

 ## Next steps

-Depending on your learn type you now could read the more in depth [step by step](../latest/using-with-hooks.md) guide and learn how to load translations using xhr or how to change the language.
+Depending on your learning style, you can now read the more in-depth [step by step](../latest/using-with-hooks.md) guide and learn how to load translations using xhr or how to change the language.

 Prefer having code to checkout?
-Directly dive our examples:
+Directly dive into our examples:

 * [Example react](https://github.com/i18next/react-i18next/tree/master/example/react)